 A few words from the apes, monkeys, and various primates that make up the Cheeky Monkey Super Squad.

 We have all heard it before…you have to rebuild your website every 2 to 3 years.
 But, Is this really the right choice for you?
 In today’s era of websites, it is actually very unlikely that a website rebuild is a right choice.
 In most cases, many websites just need a little refresh – a task that can be easily managed through ongoing maintenance.

 When deciding on the path you are going to go down, here are a few considerations to keep in mind.

 The difference between Maintenance vs Rebuild

 In many cases, the website may not even need to be rebuilt!
 Unless the base code is exceptionally outdated (um… was the page built on MS Frontpage?
 It’s time for a rebuild), or there are significant critical graphical issues, there are few cases where a full rebuild project would make absolute sense.
-When we think of rebuilding, we get excited about having some fresh and brand new website, but did you know that this can be done with ongoing maintenance as well?
+When we think of rebuilding, we get excited about having a fresh and brand-new website, but did you know that this can be done with ongoing maintenance as well?

-As sites age and if not well cared for, there may be a time where maintenance won’t do the trick.
+As sites age and if not well cared for, there may be a time when maintenance won’t do the trick.
 So when does rebuilding your website become the right option?

 Rebuilding is a daunting task.
 When a website starts to age, the cost of maintenance can sometimes be overwhelming and no longer worth the investment.
 The decision to rebuild should include,